scGraphVerse Case Study: Zero-Inflated Simulation and GRN Inference

 Since we have three binary networks (one per experimental condition), we can create a consensus network that captures edges consistently detected across conditions.
 The “vote” method includes an edge in the consensus only if it appears in at least 2 out of 3 individual networks, making it more robust to condition-specific noise.

-# Consensus matrix
+# Consensus matrix (returns SummarizedExperiment)

-consensus <- create_consensus(binary_listj, method = "vote")
+consensus <- create_consensus(binary_se, method = "vote")

-# Compare consensus to truth
+# Compare consensus to truth using classify_edges and plot_network_comparison

 consensus_matrix = consensus,

-reference_matrix = adj_truth,
+reference_matrix = adj_truth_se

 )